 Get your party clothes ready for live music shows and you’ll definitely find choice spots to enjoy all kinds of environments for fun and excitement.

 Going out to eat at some of the diverse local restaurants is another excellent plan, and if you take a nighttime party bus on a Chiva Parrandera, well, don’t get me started.
 If you want something a bit slower-paced, a boat ride on the bay would be unforgettable.
-Check the best options here, so you won’t miss this opportunity to fully experience Panamanian nightlife.
+Don’t miss this opportunity to fully experience Panamanian nightlife.

 6- Explore 3 kilometers of diversity on Balboa Avenue